-- The application and assessment process, including things to bear in mind throughout the process. - Product application functionality in the VEU registry. - The commission's Register of Products.
+- the application and assessment process, including things to bear in mind throughout the process. - product application functionality in the VEU registry. - the commission's Register of Products. - the fees payable for applying to add product(s) to the VEU registry.